NoonPacific/NPAudioStream/README.md

 3. In your Xcode project, navigate to *Target > Build Phases > Link Binary with Libraries* and add the `AVFoundation` framework.
 4. For iOS, be sure to [add support for background audio](https://developer.apple.com/library/ios/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/BackgroundExecution/BackgroundExecution.html#//apple_ref/doc/uid/TP40007072-CH4-SW26).

-## Basic Code Example
+## Basic Example

 The simplest usage of NPAudioStream involves creating an instance, populating the `urls` property, then selecting an index for playback.
-NPAudioStream was built with the intention of streaming [SoundCloud](https://soundcloud.com) audio, so the following example demonstrates how to stream a playlist of SoundCloud URLs on iOS.
+NPAudioStream was built with the intention of streaming [SoundCloud](https://soundcloud.com) audio, so the following example demonstrates how to stream an array of SoundCloud URLs on iOS.

 **Note: Be sure to replace `YOUR_CLIENT_ID` with your own [SoundCloud Client ID](http://soundcloud.com/you/apps_).**